End-to-End testing with Puppeteer and Jest

 , which enables us to intercept outgoing requests.
 On lines 3-9 we are telling Puppeteer to abort every request, which ends with '.png'

 .
-So thanks to this our page won't be able to load the image, which is currently on the homepage, well at least after we reload page, because the image was loaded before we set request interception.
-Then on line 10 we will reload our page with page.reload(), so we will be able to see that image is not displayed.
-But how actually when Puppeteer tests are so quick ?
-That's what commented code on next line is for, but I will come back to this in debugging section.
-And on line 12 we set page.setRequestInterception() to false
+So, thanks to this, our page won't be able to load the image, which is currently on the homepage, well at least after we reload the page, because the image was loaded before we set request interception.
+Then on line 10 we will reload our page with page.reload(), so we will be able to see that the image is not displayed.
+But how, actually, when Puppeteer tests are so quick ?
+That's what the commented code on the next line is for, but I will return to this in the debugging section.
+And on line 12, we set page.setRequestInterception() to false

 , which is very IMPORTANT!
-Because if you don't set it to false
+If you don't set it to false

-for all other tests, which come after this one and that can cause you lot of problems.
+for all other tests, which come after this one and can cause you many problems.

-Now let's add our last test, with which I will show you how you can target newly opened page with Puppeteer in headless browser.
+Now let's add our last test, with which I will show you how you can target newly opened pages with Puppeteer in a headless browser.
 Add this test to our describe block:

 test('Target newly opened page', async () => {